How do I satisfy my honors curriculum requirements?

 Honors Experiential Learning Opportunities (HELO) experiential

 Honors Experiential Learning Opportunities (HELOs) are an alternate way for Honors students to satisfy some of their Honors Curriculum Requirements outside of the traditional classroom.
 HELOs are pre-approved, non-credit experience that is guided by either a faculty mentor, a director, or coordinator/liaison.
-This experience may include a number of opportunities provided by the Honors Office, or developing an honors add-on to another university sponsored experience, such as a Professional Co-Op or Study Abroad session.
+This experience may include a number of opportunities provided by the Honors College, or developing an honors add-on to another university sponsored experience, such as a Professional Co-Op or Study Abroad session.
 All Experiential Learning Opportunities must involve a reading, writing, and speaking component, as well as address at least one of the Honors College Student Learning Outcomes.

 Dedicated Honors Study Abroad Programs abroad